Amtrak at 50: The Rail Passenger Service Act of 1970

 Fifty years ago today, President Nixon signed into law the Rail Passenger Service Act of 1970 (Public Law 91-518), relieving the nation’s railroads of the requirement that they continue passenger service and creating a new National Railroad Passenger Corporation to carry on that service starting in May 1971.
 That corporation would later name itself Amtrak.

-The nation’s railroads had been in poor economic health for decades.
+By the 1960s, the nation’s railroads had been in poor economic health for decades.
 Intercity passenger rail demand started to decline after World War I as competition from the automobile for short and middle-distance routes grew.
-Things stabilized during the Great Depression, due to cheaper fares and also because of increased effort by the freight railroads (more comfortable cars, the beginning of dieselization, etc., and New Deal relief also paid to electrify some of the Northeast Corridor, increasing service there).
+Things stabilized during the Great Depression, due to cheaper fares and also because of increased effort by the freight railroads (more comfortable cars, the beginning of dieselization, etc.), and New Deal relief also paid to electrify some of the Northeast Corridor, increasing service there.

 When World War II broke out, federal rationing of gasoline and tires and the government takeover of most civil aviation forced passengers onto the rails and interrupted this trend.
 But after the war, the decline continued, with traffic back down to prewar levels by the mid-1950s.
 At the same time, the booming airline industry was eating away at the demand for long-distance travel.
 In the eleven-year period from 1951 to 1961, per capita intercity rail passenger-miles were cut in half.
 And from 1961 to 1970, per capita passenger-miles were cut in half once again.
 In 1970, the average American only rode 53 miles on intercity railroads (excluding commuter rail), down from a 1951 level of 224 miles per capita and a World War II peak of 691 miles per capita.